St. George's, Grenada: Climate

-St. George's has a humid Tropical Rainforest Climate, with a wet season (June to November) and a noticeably drier season (December to May).
-However, since the city does not have a true dry season month, a month where there is less than 60 mm of precipitation, it falls under this climate category.
-St. George's see frequent thunderstorms and occasional hurricanes from easterlies, while winter is marginally cooler and somewhat drier.
+St. George's has a humid tropical marine climate but has the influences of a tropical rainforest climate, with a wet season (June to November) and a noticeably dry season (December to May).
+St. George's sees frequent thunderstorms and occasional hurricanes from easterlies, while winter is marginally cooler and somewhat drier.
 The feeling of heat is exacerbated from the strong equatorial UV rays and high humidity all year.

 Spices

-Nutmeg & mace
+Nutmeg and mace

 Nutmeg and mace come from the fruit of the aromatic Myristica fragrans tree.
 The tree was introduced on 3 March 1967 to the Spice Island.
-The Nutmeg Tree is an evergreen with dark green leaves and small yellow flowers, and grows up to 12 meters tall.
+The nutmeg tree is an evergreen with dark green leaves and small yellow flowers, and grows up to 12 meters tall.
 It starts bearing fruit after seven or eight years and continues to do so for up to 40 years.
 The fruit looks like an apricot and when ripe, it splits open to reveal a walnut-sized seed.
 The seed coverings are lacy, red-orange strips, which are made into mace powder; the seed itself is ground down into nutmeg powder.
 It is used extensively for cooking to enhance the flavor of cakes, soups, desserts, drinks and sauces.